Skip to main content

 Measuring Wait Times for Diagnostic Imaging

-Wait times are measured from when a facility with the diagnostic imaging service receives the request from the patient's doctor to book a Magnetic Resonance Imaging (MRI) or Computerized Tomography (CT) scan, to the patient having the scan.
+Wait times for diagnostic imaging in Ontario are measured from when a facility with the diagnostic imaging service receives the request from the patients’ doctor to book a Computerized Tomography (CT) or Magnetic Resonance Imaging (MRI) scan, to the patients having the scan.

 Clinical description

-Target times from MRI or CT order received, to having the scan
+Target time* from CT or MRI order received, to having the scan

 Priority 1